 If your current technology can’t access your data directly, put a plan together to find technology that does.
 One of the major limitations of many vendors (especially SaaS/hosted providers) is they require you to send pieces of customer data to be stored in their systems.
 That gets in the way of providing that global view and doesn’t give you the complete picture.
 You can’t send all of your data to a vendor, as it would be too large of an undertaking.
 Instead of sending bits and pieces of customer information to the cloud, find technology that plugs directly into your database.

-Our entire customer marketing platform is built with the idea of being centered around your data, getting out of the way so that your marketers can simply do their jobs without having to think about if the technology they’re using allows it.
+Our entire customer engagement platform built with the idea of being centered around your data, getting out of the way so that your marketers can simply do their jobs without having to think about if the technology they’re using allows it.

 Don’t outsource things you don’t need to